Effsy/roguelike/README.md

 This is an old project and will likely remain unfinished.
 (Copied from development logs)

+Screen-size is locked at 840x600.
+If running the .swf in browser, resize accordingly.

 CURRENT:

  * Refactor AI Component Class